cozy/cozy-stack/docs/shared-drives.md

 - The shared-drive owner can create a link.
 - A write-capable recipient can create a link.
-- A read-only recipient cannot create a link.
+- A read-only recipient can create a read-only link.

 Validation: